OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 #### Server side
 - Send the `server.jar` (newly generated in the `dist` folder) to the machine you want to run the server on.
+    -  `scp` can take care of this transfer.
     - From the directory `server.jar` is in, run `java -jar server.jar`
     - Note the server's IP address displayed in the console (`192.168.42.5` below)
 ```